Spontoon Island

 (This fictional original-design aircraft is from the "Atlantic Republic", a shared-setting

-speculation, writing, & art - It is a 'dieselpunk' alternate-world setting centered
+for speculation, writing, & art - It is a 'dieselpunk' alternate-world setting centered

-nd the 1930s, with the Atlantic Republic established on a chain of island
+around the 1930s, with the Atlantic Republic established on a chain of island

-running approximately north-south in the middle of the Atlantic Ocean.)
+archipelagos running approximately north-south in the middle of the Atlantic Ocean.)

 "Passenger Amphibian" ('Capella' seaplane) by Yury Milovidov